arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 05.17.16
+John Cage's Roaratorio.
+An amalgamation of sounds and voice.
+More specifically,:

+* Take every sound/location from Finnegan's Wake.

+* Record every sound at its noted location.

+* Lay the sounds out in sequence.

+* Read passages of the book over them (some type of acrostic, still unclear about this).

+Brought to my attention by Ciaran Carson.

 ### 05.16.16
 Symbolism is a literary movement/current, as well as that thing in books where something stands for something else (that light in Gatsby).
 There are also